Saxifraga stolonifera

-Saxifraga stolonifera is a perennial flowering plant known by several common names, including creeping saxifrage, strawberry saxifrage, creeping rockfoil, Aaron's beard, mother of thousands, roving sailor, and strawberry begonia or strawberry geranium (it is neither a begonia nor a geranium).
+Saxifraga stolonifera is a perennial flowering plant known by several common names, including creeping saxifrage, strawberry saxifrage, creeping rockfoil, Aaron's beard, mother of thousands, roving sailor, and strawberry begonia or strawberry geranium, though it is neither a true begonia nor a geranium; both these latter plants belong to different families.

 Range

-The plant is native to China, Japan and Korea.
-But it is widespread in much of the temperate regions of Eurasia and in North America.
-In their homeland they thrive in forests, in bushes, in meadows, even on rocks, at altitudes of 400 to 4500 meters.
+The plant is native to China, Japan and Korea, but it is widespread in much of the temperate regions of Eurasia and in North America.
+In their homeland, they thrive in forests, in bushes, in meadows, even on rocks, at altitudes of 400 to 4500 meters.
 It is now used as an ornamental plant worldwide.

 Description

-The plant spreads via threadlike red stolon (runners), with plantlets taking root in the vicinity of the mother plant.
+The plant spreads via threadlike red stolons (runners), with plantlets taking root in the vicinity of the mother plant.
 It is hardy to USDA zone 5.
 It grows as a perennial herbaceous plant 10 to 20 cm tall, whose inflorescence bears small zygomorphous flowers that bloom during the transition between spring and summer.

 Like strawberry plants, it produces stolons with clones at the tip, allowing it to spread easily.
 It develops long thin extensions with scale-shaped leaves.
 Its petiole is 15-21 cm long.
 The basal leaves are green above with silver gray nerves and reddish below.
 The leaf is round in outline and irregularly serrated at the edge, trimmed at the base, rounded or heart-shaped.
 The stem leaves are lanceolate and only 6 mm long and 2 mm wide.

 The flowering period is May to August.
 The loose, paniculate inflorescence contains 7 to 60 flowers.
 The sepals are protruding or struck back.
 Two of the five white petals are characteristically longer than the rest.
 The longer petals are lanceolate, 6-15 mm long and 2-4 mm wide and pointed.
 The smaller petals are red or yellow dotted and 2-4 mm long and 1-2 mm wide.
 The stamens are 4.5 mm long.
 The ovary is pale yellow.